 The problem with bread, though, is that it can go stale quickly.

 Whereas once, not so long ago, people would bake their own bread, modern food habits now increasingly rely on buying bread.
 And when you buy bread, it often takes a much longer time to get from oven to kitchen.
-For example, a loaf from the supermarket is baked, cooled, packaged, transported to a warehouse, transported to a distribution centre, transported to another warehouse, and finally put on the supermarket shelf.
+For example, a loaf from the supermarket is baked in a factory, cooled, packaged, transported to a warehouse, transported to a distribution centre, transported to another warehouse, and finally put on the supermarket shelf.
 It’s then expected to still stay ‘fresh’ for another week or so.
 A baguette bought in the morning will be stale by the evening, wheras a loaf of bread bought in plastic from the supermarket might be ‘fresh’ for a couple of weeks.

 Stopping bread going stale too quickly is a problem that manufacturers have ‘solved’ by adding chemicals.
 In this example of supermarket-bought bread there are 10 ingredients.
 The 6 ingredients following the initial 4 – wheat flour, water, yeast and salt – have not been added to make the bread more nutritious though.
 They’ve simply been added to make the bread cheaper and increase shelf life.
 After spending the past few years researching many of these ingredients, I don’t even consider three of those extra 6 ingredients as foods!
 You can read more about 2 of them here – the emulsifiers E472e and E481